NCAA Division I Ice Hockey Poll

-MINNEAPOLIS (AP) — The top 20 teams in the NCAA Division I preseason men’s ice hockey poll, compiled by U.S. College Hockey Online, with first-place votes in parentheses, 2017-18 records and last year’s final ranking:
+MINNEAPOLIS (AP) — The top 20 teams in the NCAA Division I men’s ice hockey poll, compiled by U.S. College Hockey Online, with first-place votes in parentheses, records through Oct.
+7 and previous ranking:

 |